velicast/dress-graph/docs/applications/research-directions.md

 # Research Directions

-DRESS is a continuous equivalent of 2-WL with **real-valued edge scores** instead of discrete colors.
+DRESS is established as an empirical equivalent to 2-WL, with **real-valued edge scores** instead of discrete colors.
 DRESS matches 2-WL in expressiveness (e.g. it
 [distinguishes the prism graph from \(K_{3,3}\)](isomorphism.md#dress-matches-2-wl), which 1-WL cannot but 2-WL can).
-Whether 2-WL can distinguish any pair that DRESS cannot remains open.
+The Δᵏ-DRESS extension climbs the WL hierarchy:
+Δᵏ-DRESS is proved to distinguish every CFI(K_{k+3}) pair unconditionally (CFI Staircase Theorem), and is conjectured to match (k+2)-WL for all graphs (conditional on the WL-Deck Separation Conjecture).  Δ¹-DRESS strictly exceeds 3-WL.
 Below are research directions where the continuous output may provide concrete advantages.

 ---